Home

 Ted Conibear

-Ted Conibear (1906 - 1994) was perhaps the most prolific sand artist of all time.
-He spent much of his life sculpting religious figures, mostly of Jesus, and the Last Supper.
 I was fortunate enough to see, first hand, one of his Christ sculptures, in Sedona, Arizona, in the 1970's.
 It was in the early days of my photographic journeys, and I only took a couple of pictures, one being an in-camera double exposure of the Christ figure, with the Chapel of the Holy Cross, also located in Sedona.
 There was also a life size sand sculpture re-creation of the Last Supper in Sedona, but I did not see that, probably because the praying Christ sculpture was so prominent, right next to the road.
 Today, I would spend hours photographing his art from multiple perspectives...but such is the learning process!

-Sand Sculpture
+As people have seen my image over the years, many have asked who the artist was.
+I did not know at the time, and my first search proved fruitless.
+Recently, another Internet search helped me discover the artist, although not much more.
 Below are the links to provide some background on Ted Conibear.
 On some sites, you may have to scroll down a bit to get to the info on Ted Conibear.
 If you have additional information or links, I'd appreciate you passing them on to me.

 http://news.google.com/newspapers?nid=892&dat=19860929&id=a0AcAAAAIBAJ&sjid=xlsEAAAAIBAJ&pg=2315,5769918